 Like Isaac, God chose Jacob to be the son of the promise before he was born, obviously not based on anything the boys had done.

-Jacob marries and has 12 sons – the 12 tribes of Israel.
-Some aren’t the greatest guys on the planet.
+He got both in the end.
+And 12 sons – the 12 tribes of Israel.
+Some weren’t the greatest guys on the planet.

-Through the family of Israel, God shows us what it looks like to belong to Him rather than to the world.
-And He gives us glimpses of the promised Savior, Jesus.
+Through the family of Israel, God showed us what it looks like to belong to Him rather than to the world.
+And He gave us glimpses of the promised Savior, Jesus.

-God also shows us the shocking depth of evil in man’s heart through the fantastical, yet true, events.
+God also showed us the shocking depth of evil in mankind’s heart through the fantastical, yet true, events.

 Genesis’ mindboggling stories confirm and reconfirm that, unless we set our hearts on following Him, we’d rather be our own God than serve the one true God.

-Throughout Genesis, mankind shows sin ruling their hearts as they try to rule others.
-Yet God proves He rules supreme.
-He orchestrates events with precision to reveal mankind’s (and our) desperate need for a Savior and His ability to keep His promise to send Him.
+Throughout Genesis, mankind showed sin ruling their hearts as they tried to rule others.
+Yet God proved He ruled supreme.
+He orchestrated events with precision to reveal mankind’s (and our) desperate need for a Savior and His ability to keep His promise to send Him.